Why homicides are spiking in Sacramento and what’s being done to prevent future violence

 This group has been quietly meeting once a month to strategize for nearly seven years now, but he says there's still more work to be done.

-"We need a multidisciplinary, multisector approach, to making sure that there's all hands on deck," he said.
+"We need a multidisciplinary, multisector approach, to making sure that there's all hands on deck," Cooper said.

 From all of these programs across the area, the one thing we continued to hear was that the solution to ending the violence won't come from law enforcement or even elected officials.
 It comes from within the community.